phpdrone/phpdrone/content/drone-plugins/composer-sa-checker.md

 title: Composer SA Checker
 ---

-This plugim connects to Sensiolab Security Advisories, to check if your composer.lock contains any reference to vulnerable components.
+This plugin connects to Sensiolab Security Advisories, to check if your composer.lock contains any reference to vulnerable components.

-## Usage:
+## Usage

 ```
 pipeline: